apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DDL-Data-Definition-Language.md

 > Notice that the size of the extra tag and attribute information shouldn't exceed the `tag_attribute_total_size`.

-We can update the tag information after creating it as following:
+After creating the timeseries, we can also update its original tag point attributes, there are mainly in following six ways:

 * Rename the tag/attribute key
 ```